Nathaniel Levin: Wellington, New Zealand

-Levin, born in 1818 in London, England, came to the new settlement of Wellington in 1841 and set himself up in business selling drapery hosiery and haberdashery on Lambton Quay in partnership with Abraham Hort junior who would become his brother-in-law.
+Levin, born in 1818 in London, England, came to the new settlement of Wellington in 1841, and set himself up in business selling drapery hosiery and haberdashery on Lambton Quay in partnership with Abraham Hort Jr, who would become his brother-in-law.
+In 1843, following Levin and Hort's successful business ventures, the rest of Hort's family moved to New Zealand – and Levin subsequently married Jessie Hort (Abraham Hort Jr's sister) on 31 July 1844.

 Levin & Co

 The business soon moved to importing food and liquor and exporting whale oil and whale bone and gradually established itself as a shipping and land agency.
-Sheepfarming grew as whaling declined and wool exports replaced the whaling products.
+Sheep farming grew as whaling declined and wool exports replaced the whaling products.
 In 1862 he went into partnership with Charles Johnson Pharazyn.
-By 1868 Levin was depressed by the stagnation of the business of the colony and decided to arrange his affairs so he might return to England.
+By 1868, Levin was depressed by the stagnation of the business of the colony and decided to arrange his affairs so he might return to England.
 He ended his partnership with Pharazyn and the business activities were taken over by his eldest son W H Levin in partnership with Charles Pharazyn and Walter Woods Johnston.
-At the end of 1869 he and his wife left for England.
+At the end of 1869, he and his wife left for England.